CS-433/ml-project-2-eeg_ml/README.md

 python generate_guided_backprop.py --load_path checkpoints/CNN/random --gif
 ```
 This will give you the following figure and gif.
 If you do not want to generate gif as it will take a lot of time, drop **--gif**.
 The left and right images in the gif are
 the temporal amplitude changes of female's and male's signals.
-In the middel is our corresponding significance map.
+In the middle is our corresponding significance map.
 <p align="center">
   <img src="figs/heat-sign.png">
 </p>